ZURICH

 Benoît Merkt

-Managing Partner, Geneva
+Managing Partner, Head of Competition, Geneva

 benoit.merkt@lenzstaehelin.com